riturajkaushik/self-learning-tic-tac-toe/README.md

 *"MENACE consisted of a matchbox for each possible game position, each matchbox containing a number of colored beads, a different color for each possible move from that position.
 By drawing a bead at random from the matchbox corresponding to the current game position, one could determine MENACE’s move.
 When a game was over, beads were added to or removed from the boxes used during play to reinforce or punish MENACE’s decisions."*

+Here is a detailed blog post about it: [How to train matchboxes to play human level tic-tac-toe](https://riturajkaushik.github.io/2018/09/19/self-learning-tictactoe.html)

 The AI agent in this program learns to play tic-tac-toe from thousands of games *played by it with itself*.

 Basic steps: